nolanlawson/css-talk-2022/markdown.md

 The output of these steps is the "layout tree" (or "render tree"), and that's the thing that is passed to the paint (green) step that actually lays out pixels on the screen.

-If you take nothing else from my talk, I want you to understand that these are two separate steps, and they can be slow for two completely different reasons.
-If your style is slow but you're focused on layout, then you're chasing ghosts, and vice versa.

 ---